Here’s how to evaluate or measure your sales productivity:

 Higher levels of output can be achieved when employees believe that management actually cares about them and not just the bottom line.

-4. Create a resource library.
+4. Create a resource library for sales reps

 Seventy percent of marketing content never gets used by sales because it’s not relevant.
 And according to The Whole Brain Group, “65% of sales reps say they can’t find content to send to prospects.”
 Two things need to happen: Your team needs the right content at the right time.